Asperato/userdocs/docs/SCASupport.md

    + Vendor name - Use same name as you have used for Sagepay (without SCA) connection.
 3. Upon save, if connection is established successfully, you will see a green tick besides the connection just created.
 Refer [here](https://www.opayo.co.uk/support/12/36/test-card-details-for-your-test-transactions) for Sagepay PSD2 testing guidance.

-## Setting Up Braintree SCA Connection
-Create a new PSP connection from Asperato Setup with “Braintree SCA”
-1. Go to Asperato Setup page
-2. Click on "New PSP Connection".
-In the popup screen, select
-   + Currency as "British Pound"
-   + Mode as "ECOM"
-   + PSP as “Braintree SCA”
-   + Description - Of your choice
-   + Merchant Id - same as used for non-sca connection
-   + Public Key - same as used for non-sca connection
-   + Private Key - same as used for non-sca connection
-   + Click on "Save PSP Connection" button
-3. Upon save, if the connection is established successfully, you will see a green tick besides the connection just created.
-Refer [here](https://developers.braintreepayments.com/guides/3d-secure/testing-go-live/php) for Braintree PSD2 testing guidance.